How To Lighten Jeans Or Fade A Denim Jacket – Instructions

-1. Fill a small bucket with one part bleach to five parts warm water.
+- Fill a small bucket with one part bleach to five parts lukewarm water.

-2. Put on your gloves and place your jacket in the bucket.
+- Put on your gloves and place your jacket in the bucket.
 Make sure the water and bleach mixture completely covers the jacket.
 If it’s not covering the jacket it will have patches of light and dark fabric.
 You might need to use weights to weigh the jacket down and stop it from floating to the top.

-3. Leave the jacket immersed for thirty minutes for a subtle fade, but rotate it in the water every ten minutes to prevent colour patches from forming.
+- Leave the jacket immersed for thirty minutes for a subtle fade, but rotate it in the water every ten minutes to prevent colour patches from forming.
 If you would like it to be lighter, leave the jacket in the mixture longer until it’s the colour you’re wanting.
 For a light look denim, it often takes around three hours.

-4. Remove the jacket and empty the bucket, refilling it with water and submerging the jacket.
-Use your hands to move the jacket around in the bucket to remove any bleach residue.
+- Remove the jacket and empty the bucket, refilling it with water and submerging the jacket.
+Move the jacket around in the bucket to remove any bleach residue

 How To Lighten Jeans Or A Denim Jacket By Washing It: